 Applied Leadership Program

+This specialized curriculum is for adult learners employed in business and industry.
 The Applied Leadership program at Middle Tennessee State University provides up to four individual undergraduate certificates covering topics needed in today’s business environment.
-Each certificate consists of two 7-week online courses and a 1-week onsite intensive training.
+Each certificate consists of two 7-week online courses and an onsite intensive training.
+Those intensives are typically offered as a five-day Monday - Friday session or two consecutive Friday - Monday sessions.
+Click here for the online brochure for Applied Leadership.

-- Assessment Center Initial Intensive, to be provided by the Department of Management from the Jones College of Business
+- Leadership Tools and Self Assesment Intensive, to be provided by the Department of Management from the Jones College of Business

-- Communication and Problem-Solving Intensive, to be provided by the Department of Communication Studies
+- Topics in Communication Intensive, to be provided by the Department of Communication Studies

 Certificate in Leading Teams

-- Leading Teams Intensive, to be provided by the Department of Military Science
+- Leading and Developing Teams Intensive, to be provided by the Department of Military Science

 Certificate in Leading People and Managing Change

-- Leading People and Managing Change Intensive, to be provided by the Department of Sociology and Anthropology
+- Strategies for Collaboration in Diverse Organizations Intensive, to be provided by the Department of Sociology and Anthropology

-Successful completion of each certificate requirements will result in an undergraduate certificate and 10 credit hours.
-The courses for each certificate program are required prior to the one-week intensive experience.
+Successful completion of each certificate requirements will result in an undergraduate certificate and 10 college credit hours.

-Completion of all four certificates will fulfill the major requirements of the Bachelor of Science (B.S.) in Liberal Studies, Applied Leadership concentration.
+Completion of all four certificates will fulfill the major requirements of the Bachelor of Science (B.S.) in Integrated Studies — Applied Leadership Concentration.

-The Bachelor of Sciences in Liberal Studies has three primary components
+The Bachelor of Sciences has three primary components

 - Major courses (40 hours)